Domaine Trimbach - Riesling 2022

 About the wine:

-This wine is made from grapes grown on the estate and by the négociant.
-It includes Grand Cru wines and aims to highlight the overall quality of the grape variety.
-The bouquet confirms the criteria set by the Trimbach family!
-It reveals mineral nuances and citrus notes, complemented by reminiscences of white peaches.
-Lively and saline on the attack, the wine is straightforward, expressive and persistent.
-Its crispness, tension and persistence are particularly remarkable.
-Excellent level!
-Now until 2044 93/100
+This wine is made from grapes sourced from the estate and the merchant’s own holdings.
+It includes Grand Cru-level wines and aims to highlight the overall quality of the grape variety.
+The bouquet confirms the standards set by the Trimbach family!
+It reveals mineral nuances as well as citrus notes, complemented by hints of white peaches.
+Lively and briny on the attack, the wine is straightforward, expressive, and persistent.
+Its crispness, tension, and persistence are particularly remarkable.
+Excellent quality!
+Drink now through 2044 93/100